Pomodori Verdi – Green Tomato Sauce

 - Kosher Pickles

-Canning pomodori verdi sauce (green tomato sauce) is a great way to use unripe green tomatoes, preserve their flavor and nutrition, and create a delicious and versatile pantry staple that you can use in many dishes.
-With simple ingredients and basic canning equipment, you can make a bright, tangy, and flavorful sauce for pasta dishes, pizza, dips, marinades, and more.
+Canning pomodori verdi sauce (green tomato sauce) is a great way to use unripe green tomatoes, preserve their flavor and nutrition, and create a delicious and versatile pantry staple for many dishes.
+Give it a try today, and let us know what you think.

 Enjoy.
 And have fun cooking!